 Across Texas, more than 300 law enforcement jurisdictions participate in the effort to arrest individuals with outstanding warrants.
 There are always thousands of active warrants that need to be cleared in Houston, and they are targeted aggressively during this warrant round-up.
 Arrests can occur at any location, including on the job, at home, and at school.
 Part of the effort involves the use of a license plate recognition program, and it is effective when parked vehicles are documented at the same locations numerous times.

-Traffic warrants Harris County are aggressively pursued each year, and that is just one of the many reasons to contact a Houston traffic attorney for help with outstanding warrants.
+Traffic warrants Harris County are aggressively pursued each year, and that is just one of the many reasons to contact a Traffic Warrants Lawyer Houston for help with outstanding warrants.